prostiate/prostiate/README.md

 - 👋 Hi, I’m @prostiate
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in full cycle Web Development
-- 🌱 I’m currently learning GOLANG, Javascript and PHP (Laravel)
+- 🌱 I’m currently learning GOLANG, and Javascript & Typescript

 <!---
 prostiate/prostiate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.